Denis Law: Manchester City

 In March 1960, Law signed for Manchester City for what was then a British record transfer fee, estimated to be £55,000 although Law's share of the fee was "precisely nothing".
 Once again, Busby had attempted to sign Law for Manchester United, but United's cross-city rivals beat them to Law's signature.

-City had narrowly avoided relegation from Division 1 the previous season, and Law genuinely felt that Huddersfield had a better team at the time.
+City had narrowly avoided relegation from Division 1 the previous season, and Law felt that Huddersfield had a better team at the time.
 He made his debut on 19 March, and scored in a 4–3 defeat to Leeds United.
-In April 1961, he scored two goals in a 4–1 win over Aston Villa that ensured City's survival in Division One.

 Although he had thought about leaving, he was playing well and in 1961 Law scored six goals in an FA Cup tie against Luton Town.
 However, the match was abandoned with twenty minutes to go, so his six goals did not count.
 Luton won the replay 3–1, and City were knocked out of the Cup; Law had scored City's goal.

 Although he enjoyed his time at City, he wanted to play in a more successful side and was sold to the Italian club Torino in the summer of 1961 for a British record of £110,000.